Global Warming Science In The Age Of Washington And Jefferson: William Charles Wells

 Cyrano, an admirer of Descartes, evidently fastened upon the disappearance of the dew in the morning sun, rather than upon its deposition as in Wells or Descartes.
 Envisioning the disappearance as caused by a Solar attraction, it was a natural imaginative step to apply this supposed attraction as a lifting agent!
 Of course, the context in which Cyrano was writing is clearly fantastic, and offers no reliable guide to what he actually considered practical.

-At any rate, Wells that admits Descarte’s suggestion that moisture can rise from soil or vegetation is a possibility, but argues convincingly that any such effect must be very small indeed.
+At any rate, Wells admits Descarte’s suggestion that moisture can rise from soil or vegetation is a possibility, but argues convincingly that any such effect must be very small indeed.

 Life, Part Three